To Cut Or Not To Cut. To Bulk Or Not To Bulk? That Is The Skinny Fat Question.

 There’s several reasons why you should follow the golden rule when deciding whether to cut or bulk.
 Here’s just a few reasons why the rule works for the majority of people.

-As you start to build muscle and your body fat goes up, you’re probably not going to like how you look in the mirror every morning.
+As you start to build muscle and your body fat goes up, will you be comfortable with how you look in the mirror every morning.
 And that might sound a fairly trivial point, but it’s practical and real.

-Because liking what stares back at you in the mirror every morning can either be very motivating or demotivating.
+Because liking what stares back at you in the mirror can be very motivating or demotivating.
 So if you’re piling on the body fat and feeling unhappy about the process, then sticking to your diet is going to be a struggle.
 And at the end of the day, you don’t want, or need, to put yourself through that.

 Just that heading alone should make you want to follow the golden rule.